 How can one consume it?

 The easiest way to consume this is via a certified Ayurvedic practitioner who will know in what quantities, for how long, and method of consumption will suit you depending on your body's doshas.
-One can read more on it here https://www.theauric.com/blogs/news/ayurveda-dosha-analysis
+One can read more on it here https://www.theauric.com/blogs/news/ayurveda-dosha-analysis.

-There are various brands out there selling Shilajit to be mixed with lukewarm water or milk and consumed daily before meals or after meals as suggested by your ayurvedic physician.
-It is a very potent mineral and mostly safe to consume unless done in large quantities based on self-diagnosis and lack of proper guidance.
-Initially your ayurvedic physician may suggest you consume it on a daily basis and then reduce the frequency.
+There are various brands out there selling shilajit capsules or purified shilajit that can be had with lukewarm water or milk and consumed daily before meals or after meals as suggested by your ayurvedic physician as a dietary supplement.
+It is a very potent mineral and primarily safe to consume to maintain energy levels unless done in large quantities based on self-diagnosis and lack of proper guidance.
+Initially, your ayurvedic physician may suggest you consume it daily and then reduce the frequency.

 One must be aware as to why they are consuming Shilajit and watch the magic unfold!
-Do not consume without purifying and in large quantities, it may lead to unpleasant side effects like all things found in nature such as allergic reaction, dizziness or increased heart rate.
+Do not consume without purifying.
+In large quantities, it may lead to unpleasant side effects like all things found in nature, such as allergic reaction, dizziness, or increased heart rate.
 Consume it if you need to maintain a bodily balance, not for your greed.